eXpServer/expserver.github.io/docs/roadmap/phase-1/index.md

 ## What to expect in Phase 1

-Phase 0 gave us an introduction to Linux socket programming and an understanding of how client-server communications take place.
-Using this knowledge, from Phase 1 onwards we will start to build the actual eXpServer.
+Phase 0 gave us an introduction to Linux socket programming, Linux epoll, event loop and an understanding of how client-server communications take place.
+Using this knowledge, from Phase 1 onwards we will start to build eXpServer.

 ::: tip PRE-REQUISITE READING
 Now is a good time to understand the capabilities and architecture of eXpServer.
 Read the following [Architecture](/guides/resources/architecture) document before proceeding further.